savi09/StockMarketAnalysis/README.md

     Percent Change = (Total closing stock value - Total openning stock value)/Total openning stock value

 You only need to run the script once to loop through all the tabs.

+### Pictures
+The three pictures are examples to show the first 36 columns of the data and the table created for all 3 tabs in the file.